bazzisoft/dwtools3/ACCESSIBILITY.md

 - Avoid images where possible (excepting photos), they are a often source of contrast issues.

 - Avoid placing text over images/photos.

+- Avoid animated/flickering images as they may affect epilepsy & ADD users.

 Keyboard Navigation